Integrating Genesys Predictive Engagement into Genesys Engage on-premises

 To provide agent statistics to Predictive Engagement, you'll also need the following components:

 - Agent Pacing Service: The Agent Pacing Service provides information about agent status because Predictive Engagement itself does not track that information.
 If agent status is not tracked, then your metrics could be affected – your number of abandoned chats might be very high.
 The Agent Pacing Service limits the number of active chats based on capacity rules and the number of agents in the Ready state, thereby reducing the number of abandoned chats.
 For detailed information about how the Agent Pacing Service works and the inputs and statistics it uses for calculations, see How Pacing works.

 - Stat Server: Stat Server is the primary source of information for the calculations performed by the Agent Pacing Service.
 You configure the connection to Stat Server when you deploy the Pacing Server.
 During the provisioning phase of the Pacing Server deployment, Agent Pacing Service–related statistics and filters are added to the Stat Server application.
 For detailed information about deploying the Pacing Server, including how to make the connection to the Stat Server application, see Install the Pacing Service.
 For detailed information about the provisioning tool and the stats and filters that are added to Stat Server, see Provisioning.

 The minimum version of each component is described in the Required Genesys Engage on-premises components table, below.

 The installation and configuration specific to integrating Predictive Engagement into your Genesys Engage on-premises deployment is summarized as follows:

-- In addition, if you do not have Genesys Engage agent desktop and Chat already deployed and configured, then you'll need to install and configure those products.
+- In addition, if you do not have Genesys Multicloud CX agent desktop and Chat already deployed and configured, then you'll need to install and configure those products.